CDQ-Analyst/usent_st_docker/README.md

 #### Reconnect to your EC2 instance via SSH:

 ssh -i /path/to/your-key-pair.pem ec2-user@YOUR_EC2_PUBLIC_IP_OR_DNS
+ssh -i /path/to/usent-st-docker-kp.pem ec2-user@44.212.65.235

+you should see:
+Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
+Warning: Permanently added '44.212.65.235' (ED25519) to the list of known hosts. ec2-user@44.212.65.235: Permission denied (publickey,gssapi-keyex,gssapi-with-mic).

 #### Verify Docker permissions (optional, but good check):
 docker ps